zebrunner/mcloud-appium/README.md

  *  router.yml - setup selenium-hub for devices

 #### Example of the setup server to work with emulators:
+`ansible-playbook -vvv -i hosts emulators.yml`

+#### Example of the setup server to work with devices:
-`ansible-playbook -vvv -i hosts emulators.yml ansible-playbook -vvv -i hosts devices.yml`
+`ansible-playbook -vvv -i hosts devices.yml`